Social Media Image Gallery

 A data dashboard showing decreasing temperatures on a graph next to a map showing the location of the data buoy the info comes from

 Things are cooling down on the reef!
-The Sofar spotter buoy deployed at East Flower Garden Bank recorded a decline in temperature at the ocean surface (Sensor 1, darker blue) and reef crest (Sensor 2, light blue) from the end of August into September 2024.
-This is a great reprieve for FGBNMS corals that were experiencing high temperatures this summer.
-High temperatures can stress corals and cause bleaching.
+The Sofar spotter buoy at East Flower Garden Bank recorded a decline in temperatures at the ocean surface (Sensor 1) and reef crest (Sensor 2) from August into September 2024.
+This is a great reprieve for sanctuary corals, since high temperatures can stress corals and cause bleaching.

 Small yellow and silver fish swimming in front of a rocky reef.

 Had enough of the rain?
 Here's a little sunshine for your weekend.
-And, yes, they are actually called sunshinefish!
+Yes, they are actually called sunshinefish!
 (Photo Credit: G.P.
 Schmahl/NOAA)

 Collage of lionfish being dissected and fileted, and a photo of labeled plastic bags holding samples

-Lionfish Dissection Day (September 3, 2024) at the sanctuary office.
-The lionfish we dissected came from depths of 62-74 meters at Elvers Bank and Rezak Bank in July and August of 2024.
-This was the first time analyzing fish from these depths, so we did more than just look at their weight, size, and gut contents.
-We also took samples for mercury testing, ciguatera testing, and genetic analysis.
+Lionfish Dissection Day at the sanctuary office.
+These lionfish came from depths of 62-74 meters at Elvers Bank and Rezak Bank in July and August of 2024.
+We collected the usual data on their weight, size, and gut contents, but also took samples for mercury testing, ciguatera testing, and genetic analysis.
 (Photo Credit: Kelly Drinnen/NOAA)

 Two memes: Swim fins graphic with See how I respect the reef?
 Very demure.Very mindful.
 (1) Mooring buoy graphic pictured with See how I use a mooring buoy instead of dropping an anchor?
 Very demure.
 Very mindful.
 (2)